liquity/dev/README.md

 ### Data and Value Silo Contracts

-These contracts hold ether and/or tokens for their respective parts of the system, and contain minimal logic.
+These contracts hold Ether and/or tokens for their respective parts of the system, and contain minimal logic.

-`CLVTokenData.sol` - contains the record of stablecoin balances for all addresses.
+`LUSDTokenData.sol` - contains the record of stablecoin balances for all addresses.

 `StabilityPool.sol` - holds an ERC20 balance of all stablecoin tokens deposits, and the total ether balance of all the ETH earned by depositors.

-`ActivePool.sol` - holds the total ether balance and records the total stablecoin debt of the active loans.
+`ActivePool.sol` - holds the total Ether balance and records the total stablecoin debt of the active troves.

-`DefaultPool.sol` - holds the total ether balance and records the total stablecoin debt of the liquidated loans that are pending redistribution to active troves.
+`DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated loans that are pending redistribution to active troves.
 If a trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the trove when it next undergoes a borrower operation, a redemption, or a liquidation.

 ### Contract Interfaces